bhwan1118/IDD-Fa18-Lab6/README.md

 With regards to changes I made, I basically converted the normal chatbot to a "RudeBot".
 The line of questioning goes as follows:
 1. What is your name?
 Response: That's an ugly name.
 2. What is your age?
 Response: Calculate how many years from 100 you have left.
-3. How old do you think I am (chatbot): Regardless of answer say: Younger than you!
+3. How old do you think I am (chatbot)?
+Response: Regardless of answer say: Younger than you!
-4. What's your favorite color? : If it isn't red, ignore their response and change the screen to red anyway.
+4. What's your favorite color?
+Response: If it isn't red, ignore their response and change the screen to red anyway.
 If red then complement their taste.
-5. Who's the farest one of all? : If it isn't Ben, give them a message saying you're wrong.
+5. Who's the farest one of all?
+Response: If it isn't Ben, give them a message saying you're wrong.
 If Ben, say perfect!

 ## Record someone trying out your ChatBot

 **Using a phone or other video device, record someone trying out your ChatBot.
 Upload that video to this repository and link to it here!**

 [Video Demo](https://youtu.be/FY1Wo4xX16k)